addr/addr.github.io/about.md

 ### Contact me

 You should know that I'm currently on an extended social media hiatus.
 If you want to contact me, send me an email!
+I will usually respond to LinkedIn requests, but I much prefer email and the good 'ol fashioned phone.

 [andy@andydrice.com](mailto:andy@andydrice.com)
++1 (404) 939-6841